fullyslick/Website-Distribution-Automation/README.md

 - **gulp-autoprefixer** - already installed in this project.
 For any project, navigate to project folder using the terminal and type `npm install gulp-autoprefixer` to install gulp package locally;
 - **browser-sync** - already installed in this project.
 For any project, navigate to project folder using the terminal and type `npm install browser-sync gulp --save-dev` to install gulp package locally;
 - **gulp-concat** - already installed in this project.
 For any project, navigate to project folder using the terminal and type `npm install gulp-concat` to install gulp package locally;
+- **pump** and **gulp-uglify** - already installed in this project.
+For any project, navigate to project folder using the terminal and type `npm install pump` & `npm install gulp-uglify` to install gulp package locally;

 ## How To Use The Tools
 To use the tools checkout the configuration of the `gulpfile.js`.